donecollectively/community-credentials/src/pages/registry-guide.md

 ### Getting Started

-To register a credential entry on this site, you'll need to connect the preproduction testnet using the Eternl wallet.
+To register a credential entry on this site, you'll need to connect using the Eternl wallet.
 Read more about [tech setup](tech-setup) here.

 ### Entering your credential details